school-brainhack/school-brainhack.github.io/content/en/guide.md

 #### How use and create channels

 There are text channels and voice channels.
-For both type, you can access the channel by clicking it name on the left pannel.
+For both type, you can access the channel by clicking it name on the left panel.
 Voice channels allow you to share sound, video or your screen.

 The channels are grouped by categories.
 Categories make the navigation easier, but also allows to adapt some settings (e.g. notifications, permissions) per category.
 These settings can also be adapted directly per channel.